brandur/sorg/content/drafts/postgres-default.md

 data is in a high quality state because the very database is ensuring it.
 This makes querying or changing it easier, and prevents an entire class of application-level bugs caused by data existing in an unexpected state.
+Enthusiasts like me have always argued in favor of strong data constraints, but knew also that new non nullable fields often weren't possible in Postgres when it was running at scale.

-Fast default values on `ADD COLUMN` fill a gaping hole in Postgres' operational story.
-Enthusiasts like me have always argued in favor of strong data constraints, but knew also that new non nullable fields often weren't possible in any systems running at scale.
-Postgres 11 takes a big step forward in addressing that.
+Postgres 11 brings in a change that makes `ADD COLUMN` with `DEFAULT` values fast by marshaling them for existing rows only as necessary.
+The expensive table rewrite and long hold on `ACCESS EXCLUSIVE` are eliminated, and a gaping hole in Postgres' operational story is filled.
+It will now be possible to have both strong data integrity and strong operational guarantees.

 ## Appendix: How it works (#how-it-works)